XeroAPI/Xero-Java/README.md

 ```

-**Additional Optional Attributes**
+**Optionals Attributes**

-UserAgent: for debugging by Xero API team (unique string)
+* UserAgent: for debugging by Xero API team (unique string)
-Accept: format of data returned from API  (application/xml or application/json) *default is XML*
+* Accept: format of data returned from API  (application/xml or application/json) *default is XML*
-ApiBaseUrl: base URL for API calls      *default is https://api.xero.com*
+* ApiBaseUrl: base URL for API calls      *default is https://api.xero.com*
-ApiEndpointPath: path for API Calls      *default is /api.xro/2.0/*
+* ApiEndpointPath: path for API Calls      *default is /api.xro/2.0/*
-RequestTokenPath: path for Request Token      *default it /oauth/RequestToken*
+* RequestTokenPath: path for Request Token      *default it /oauth/RequestToken*
-AuthenticateUrl: path for redirect to authorize      *default is /oauth/RequestToken*
+* AuthenticateUrl: path for redirect to authorize      *default is /oauth/RequestToken*
-AccessTokenPath: path for Access Token         *default is https://api.xero.com/oauth/Authorize*
+* AccessTokenPath: path for Access Token         *default is https://api.xero.com/oauth/Authorize*

 ### Xero Model